umran/wt-nodejs-api/README.md

 With every request that results into a transaction on the Ethereum network (typically data modification), you have to provide a password for this keyfile in a `X-Wallet-Password` header.

+### Fetch hotel

+Request to `/hotels/:address` can fetch off-chain data in a single request.

+You can use a query to specify the fields to include & exclude.
+Ex.
+`/hotels/0x8F1f1212D876d62B6AF0831B0630359816460f61?include_fields=name,location&exclude_fields=description`